arthureduardo-dev/arthureduardo-dev/README.md

 <p align="center">
   I'm a 21-year-old Computer Science student on a mission to build stuff that actually makes everyday life easier.
   <br />
-  I'm currently skilled in web technologies and now diving deep into the world of mobile development with Flutter.
+  I'm currently skilled in web technologies and now diving deep into the world of back-end development with PHP.
 </p>

 <p align="center">